How to become a DevOps engineer

 Continuous communication and regular testing increase the quality and reliability of the resulting product.
 Individual teams thus avoid unnecessary errors that could cause issues either during testing or later during the use of the software or application.

-A significant benefit is also security, which is built into the product through active security audits and repeated testing of work procedures and the entire application or other end product.
+Another major benefit is security, which is built into the product through active security audits and repeated testing of workflows and the entire application or other end product.

 DevOps is a job position that attracts many people.
-But no wonder.
-Besides the diverse and quite interesting job content, there is currently high demand for DevOps engineers.
-The skills you will need typically vary depending on the field you choose to work in.
-Certainly, you must have a solid foundation in programming.
+No wonder.
+In addition to the varied and interesting job content, there is currently a high demand for DevOps engineers.
+The skills you need will typically vary depending on the area you choose to work in.
+Of course, you need to have a solid foundation in programming.

-Do you think the DevOps Engineer job offer is perfect for you?
-Take a look at our offer and start doing something you enjoy.
+Think the DevOps Engineer job offer is for you?
+Take a look at what we have to offer and start doing something you love!

 Let us know about you